Journey PlatformPreviously known as the Transact Platform. | All Personas | 5.1 & Higher This feature is related to 5.1 and higher.

-There are a number of ways that you can find the information you need - you can use the documentation search, view one of the persona or feature user paths, or browse the topics index.
+There are a number of ways that you can find the information you need - you can use the documentation search, view one of the persona or feature user paths, or browse the table of contents.

-On the left side of the page, the topics menu provides a table of contents for all topics in the documentation.
-There's a lot of topics listed here, but you can expand or collapse each section to control what's displayed.
+On the left side of the page, the table of contents shows where you're at in relation to other topics in that product section.
+You can expand or collapse each section of the table of contents to control what's displayed.

 Now, we would like to invite you to learn about customer journeys you can create with our Journey platform.
 Read Temenos Journey platform overview to get you started!